Concept Gradient: Concept-based Interpretation Without Linear Assumption: Introduction

 \section{Introduction}

 Explaining the prediction mechanism of machine learning models is important, not only for debugging and gaining trust, but also for humans to learn and actively interact with them.
 Many feature attribution methods have been developed to attribute importance to input features for the prediction of a model~\citep{sundararajan2017axiomatic,zeiler2014visualizing}.
 However, input feature attribution may not be ideal in the case where the input features themselves are not intuitive for humans to understand.
-It is then desirable to generate explanations with human-understandable concepts instead, motivating the need of {\bf concept based explanation}.
-For instance, to understand a machine learning model that takes microscopy images as input and predicts the underlying gene expression, attributing importance to high-level concepts such as morphological features of cells explains the predictions better than to raw pixel values.
+It is then desirable to generate explanations with human-understandable concepts instead, motivating the need for {\bf concept-based explanation}.
+For instance, to understand a machine learning model that classifies bird images into fine-grained species, attributing importance to high-level concepts such as body color and wing shape explains the predictions better than input features of raw pixel values (see Figure~\ref{fig:visualize_CUB_ig-cg}).

-The most common approach for concept-based interpretation is Concept Activation Vector (CAV)~\cite{kim2018interpretability}.
+The most popular approach for concept-based interpretation is Concept Activation Vector (CAV)~\cite{kim2018interpretability}.
 CAV represents a concept with a vector in some layer of the target model and evaluates the sensitivity of the target model's gradient in the concept vector's direction.
 Many followup works are based on CAV and share the same fundamental assumption that concepts can be represented as a linear function in some layer of the target model~\citep{ghorbani2019automating,schrouff2021best}.
-However, this assumption generally does not hold, and such restriction limits the application of concept-based attribution to relative simple concepts.
+This assumption generally does not hold, however, and it limits the application of concept-based attribution to relatively simple concepts.
+Another problem is the CAV concept importance score.
+The score is defined as the inner product of CAV and the input gradient of the target model.
+Inner product captures correlation, not causation, but the concept importance scores are often perceived causally and understood as an explanation for the predictions it does.

+In this paper, we rethink the problem of concept-based explanation and tackle the two weak points of CAV.
+We relax the linear assumption by modeling concepts with more complex, non-linear functions (e.g. neural networks).
+To solve the causation problem, we extend the idea of taking gradients from feature-based interpretation.
+Gradient-based feature interpretation assigns importance to input features by estimating input gradients, i.e., taking the derivative of model output with respect to input features.
+Input features corresponding to larger input gradients are considered more important.
+A question naturally arises: is it possible to extend the notion of input gradients to ``concept'' gradients?
+Can we take the derivative of model output with respect to post-hoc concepts when the model is not explicitly trained to take concepts as inputs?